 SOCIAL JUSTICE – Projects involving social justice issues activism and/or that contribute to the development of Aspiring Educator knowledge, skills, and dispositions as culturally responsive educators

-Submission deadlines occur twice each year - October 15 and February 1.
+Submission deadlines occur three times each year - February 1, June 15, and October 15.
 For assistance with grant applications, contact Blake West (firstname.lastname@example.org).

 Tips for successful CREATE Grant applications: